top of page

 What do we know about the etiology of Type 1 Diabetes Mellitus?

 Genetics plays a major role in the development of pancreatic islet autoimmunity.
-Genetic factors that increase the risk of developing T1DM include polymorphisms in human leukocyte antigen (HLA) and other immune system-related genes Skyler et al., Diabetes, Dec 2016.
+Genetic factors that increase the risk of developing T1DM include polymorphisms in human leukocyte antigen (HLA) and other immune system-related genes 110.

-In over 50 associated loci identified by GWAS and other genetic association studies, the majority of T1DM-associated variants are involved in gene regulation and only HLA-II, INS, and PTPN22 show substantial effects on T1DM.
+In over 50 associated loci identified by GWAS and other genetic association studies, the majority of T1DM-associated variants are involved in gene regulation and only a few genes, like HLA-II, INS, CTLA4 and PTPN22, show substantial effects on T1DM.

 How similar are human and animal endocrine systems?